11. Smart phones and Digital Cameras for Backpacking and College/Student Traveling.

 Amazon is also the internet’s largest and most respected shopping center.

-Check out our cheap digital camera specials offered through Amazon and get your digital camera NOW before you leave!
+Check out the cheap digital camera specials (affiliate links, but you don’t pay a penny more for anything you buy.
+It’s just a way for us to support the site!) offered through Amazon and get your digital camera NOW before you leave!